awsdocs/aws-kms-developer-guide/doc_source/grants.md

 ## About grants<a name="about-grants"></a>

 Grants are a very flexible and useful access control mechanism\.
-When you attach a grant to a [AWS KMS keys](concepts.md#kms_keys) \(KMS key\), the *grant* allows a principal to call particular operations on a KMS key when the conditions specified in the grant are met\.
+When you create a grant for a KMS key, the grant allows the grantee principals to call the specified grant operations on the KMS key provided that all conditions specified in the grant are met\.
-+ Each grant controls access to just one KMS key\.
-The KMS key can be in the same or a different AWS account\.
++ Each grant allows access to exactly one KMS key\.
+You can create a grant for a KMS key in a different AWS account\.
-+ AWS KMS limits the number of grants on each KMS key\.
-For details, see [Resource quotas](resource-limits.md)\.
-+ You can use a grant to allow access, but not to deny it\.
-Grants can only allow access to [grant operations](#terms-grant-operations)\.
++ A grant can allow access to a KMS key, but not deny access\.
++ Each grant must have at least one [grantee principal](#terms-grantee-principal)\.
+The grantee principal can be an identity in a different AWS account\.
++ A grant can only allow [grant operations](#terms-grant-operations)\.
+The grant operations must be supported by the KMS key in the grant\.
+If you specify an unsupported operation, the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) request fails with a `ValidationError` exception\.
-+ Principals who get permissions from a grant can use those permissions without specifying the grant, just as they would if the permissions came from a key policy or IAM policy\.
++ Grantee principals can use the permissions that the grant gives them without specifying the grant, just as they would if the permissions came from a key policy or IAM policy\.
 However, when you create, retire, or revoke a grant, there might be a brief delay, usually less than five minutes, until the operation achieves [eventual consistency](#terms-eventual-consistency)\.
 To use the permissions in a grant immediately, [use a grant token](grant-manage.md#using-grant-token)\.
-+ You can use grants to allow principals in a different AWS account to use a KMS key\.
-+ If a principal has the required permissions, they can delete the grant \([retire](#terms-retire-grant) or [revoke](#terms-revoke-grant) it\)\.
-These actions eliminate all permissions that the grant allowed\.
-You do not have to figure out which policies to add or adjust to undo the grant\.
++ An authorized principal can delete the grant \([retire](#terms-retire-grant) or [revoke](#terms-revoke-grant) it\)\.
+Deleting a grant eliminates all permissions that the grant allowed\.
+You do not have to figure out which policies to add or remove to undo the grant\.
-+ When you create, retire, or revoke a grant, there might be a brief interval, usually less than 5 minutes, until the change is available throughout AWS KMS\.
-For details, see [Eventual consistency for grants](#terms-eventual-consistency)\.
++ AWS KMS limits the number of grants on each KMS key\.
+For details, see [Grants per KMS key: 50,000](resource-limits.md#grants-per-key)\.

 Be cautious when creating grants and when giving others permission to create grants\.
 Permission to create grants has security implications, much like allowing the [kms:PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) permission to set policies\.
-+ Users with permission to create grants for a KMS key \(`kms:CreateGrant`\) can use a grant to allow users and roles, including AWS services, to use the KMS key\.
++ Users with permission to create grants for a KMS key \(`kms:CreateGrant`\) can use a grant to allow users and roles, including AWS services, to use t he KMS key\.
 The principals can be identities in your own AWS account or identities in a different account or organization\.
 + Grants can allow only a subset of AWS KMS operations\.
 You can use grants to allow principals to view the KMS key, use it in cryptographic operations, and create and retire grants\.
 For details, see [Grant operations](#terms-grant-operations)\.
 You can also use [grant constraints](create-grant-overview.md#grant-constraints) to limit the permissions in a grant\.
 + Principals can get permission to create grants from a key policy or IAM policy\.
 These principals can create grants for any [grant operation](#terms-grant-operations) on the KMS key, even if they don't have the permission\.
 When you allow `kms:CreateGrant` permission in a policy, you can use [policy conditions](grant-manage.md#grant-authorization) to limit this permission\.
 + Principals can also get permission to create grants from a grant\.
 These principal can only delegate the permissions that they were granted, even if they have other permissions from a policy\.
 For details, see [Granting CreateGrant permission](create-grant-overview.md#grant-creategrant)\.

 For help with concepts related to grants, see [Grant terminology](#grant-concepts)\.

-## Grants for symmetric and asymmetric KMS keys<a name="grants-asymm"></a>

-You can create a grant that controls access to a symmetric KMS key or an asymmetric KMS key\.
-However, you cannot create a grant that allows a principal to perform an operation that is not supported by the KMS key\.
-If you try, AWS KMS returns a `ValidationError` exception\.

-**Symmetric KMS keys**
-Grants for symmetric KMS keys cannot allow the [Sign](https://docs.aws.amazon.com/kms/latest/APIReference/API_Sign.html), [Verify](https://docs.aws.amazon.com/kms/latest/APIReference/API_Verify.html), or [GetPublicKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetPublicKey.html) operations\. \(There are limited exceptions to this rule for legacy operations, but you should not create a grant for an operation that AWS KMS does not support\.\)

-**Asymmetric KMS keys**
-Grants for asymmetric KMS keys cannot allow operations that generate data keys or data key pairs\.
-They also cannot allow operations related to [automatic key rotation](rotate-keys.md), [imported key material](importing-keys.md), or KMS keys in [custom key stores](custom-key-store-overview.md)\.
-Grants for KMS keys with a key usage of `SIGN_VERIFY` cannot allow encryption operations\.
-Grants for KMS keys with a key usage of `ENCRYPT_DECRYPT` cannot allow the `Sign` or `Verify` operations\.

 ## Grant concepts<a name="grant-concepts"></a>